 Nukeproof Horizon Pro Review

-Cons: Hard to relocate foot mid-decent.
-Not as playful, heavy if you do a lot of pedaling.
-Not ideal for dirt jumping
+Cons: Hard to relocate foot mid-decent, heavy if you do a lot of pedaling, not ideal for dirt jumping

 Compare to Similar Products

 |Check Price at REI|